A polynomial bosonic form of statistical configuration sums and the odd/even minimal excludant in integer partitions: Introduction

 To establish the main result, we use the fact that our new partition statistics are associated with a polynomial bosonic form of statistical configuration sums for an integrable cellular automaton \cite{KOTY, Takagi1}.
-Let us briefly explain the relation between this bosonic form and a formula by Andrews and Newman \cite{AN2020}, and give a comment on relevant historical backgrounds in mathematical physics.
+Let us briefly explain the relation between this bosonic form and a formula by Andrews and Newman \cite{AN2020}, and comment on some relevant historical links to mathematical physics.
 We use standard notation $(z;q)_n = \prod_{k=1}^n (1-z q^{k-1})$ for $n\geq1$, and $(z;q)_0=1$.
 The Gaussian polynomial ${n \brack m}$ is defined by

 As a suggestion to solve the above open question, Andrews and Newman presented the following expression for the generating function of $p_{2,2}(n)$

 where $B_n(q)$ is a polynomial in $q$ that is written as an alternating sum of the Gaussian polynomials (See \eqref{eq:2024july2_1} in the main text).
 Three conjectures about this polynomial were given, {two of which will be presented here} \cite[p.~9, Questions II (1) and II (3)]{AN2020}: \begin{itemize} \item $B_n(q)$ has nonnegative coefficients. \item $B_n(q)$ enumerates some subset of the partitions into at most $n$ parts each $\leq n+1$. \end{itemize} S.~Chern \cite{Chern} gave a proof of the first assertion.
 As was mentioned therein, to verify this assertion it suffices to prove that the polynomial